LeandroCaniglia/Writings/Supporting Pragmas.md

 --
 This is best accomplished debugging the compilation of any method with a primitive declaration.
 Just create a primitive method and debug its compilation.
 After some few clicks you should get to the parser method that distinguishes it as primitive.

-Task 3: Capture the pragma
+Task 3: Parse the pragma
 --
 For this task I would recommend starting simple.
 There will be time for further sophistication.
 In this case simple means, assume the pragma is just one token, like in
 ```